Ansible Roles¶

 to your job definition to source these roles.

-are designed to be run on the
+Roles in playbooks/roles are designed to be run on the

-Infrastructure control-plane (i.e. from bridge.openstack.org
+Infrastructure control-plane (i.e. from bridge.openstack.org).

 These roles are not available to be shared with Zuul jobs.